ACLzz/keystore-server/README.md

 ~ » sudo pacman -S go git make postgresql --noconfirm ~ » sudo systemctl start postgresql
 ~ » git clone https://github.com/ACLzz/keystore-server.git
-~ » make setup
+~ » make setup_bin
 ```

-If all ok, binary must be at `bin` folder
+If all ok, binary must be at `bin` folder.
+!!!
+Don't forget to copy .env file (./bin/.env) if you will move binary of server

 ## Docker
 You can use docker image for keystore, just run with root:
 ```
-~ » docker-compose build
-~ » docker-compose up
+~ » make setup_docker
 ```

 ## How to use it?